naoina/spandoc/README.md

 # Spandoc

-Spandoc is a tool to generate documentations from schema of [Cloud Spanner](https://cloud.google.com/spanner/).
+Spandoc is a tool to generate documentations from DDL of [Cloud Spanner](https://cloud.google.com/spanner/).

 ## Installation